njoy/njoy.github.io/index.md

 Instructions for obtaining, compiling, and testing NJOY can be found [here](Build/).

 ## Support or Contact
 Technical support for both versions of NJOY can be obtained with an email to: [njoy@lanl.gov](mailto:njoy@lanl.gov).
+NJOY developers are also found lurking in the [NJOY-help](https://gitter.im/njoy/NJOY-help) chat room.
+Come visit if you have any questions.